These amazing grilled chicken wings that are tossed in a sweet honey chili garlic sauce are the perfect appetizer for

 - Blue cheese dressing

-STORING AND FREEZING: Cover the wings and keep them in the refrigerator for up to 4 days.
+STORING AND FREEZING: Cover them and keep them in the refrigerator for up to 4 days.
 To freeze cover with all of the sauce and keep them in the freezer for up to 2 months.
 Thaw in the refrigerator for 1 day before reheating.

 *Loving these Grilled Chicken Wings?
 Check out my Beer Cheese Pretzel dip is a must try, and be sure to drop me a comment below and a rating if you’ve had the chance to make this.*